-- Develop proposals for site nominations (i.e. prepare Site Nomination Sheets), in consultation with other interested partners. - Formally submit the site nominations to the Secretariat. - Collectively decide whether or not to accept sites for inclusion in the network, taking into account recommendations made by the Advisory Committee. - Make arrangements for the inauguration of newly listed sites, in collaboration with the Secretariat. - Examine the potential for twinning with other sites, with a view to enhancing coordination and cost-effectiveness of conservation efforts. - Consider the need and possibility to enhance the protection status of listed sites. - Consider the possibility of increasing the funding available for the development of site management plans, as well as conservation interventions and research activities, at selected sites. - Keep under review the operation of the site network, and consider proposals for further improvement.
+- Develop proposals for site nominations (i.e. prepare Site Nomination Sheets), in consultation with other interested partners.
+Focal Points are encouraged to discuss and coordinate nominations at the sub-regional level to facilitate coherence within the network. - Formally submit the site nominations to the Secretariat, for sites located in their jurisdiction. - Collectively decide whether or not to accept sites for inclusion in the network, taking into account recommendations made by the Advisory Committee. - Make arrangements for the inauguration of newly listed sites, in collaboration with the Secretariat. - Examine the potential for collaboration (e.g. twinning/sister-sites) with other sites, with a view to enhancing coordination and cost-effectiveness of conservation efforts. - Consider the need and possibility to enhance the protection status of listed sites. - Consider the possibility of increasing the funding available for the development of site management plans, as well as conservation interventions and research activities, at selected sites. - Keep under review the operation of the site network, and consider proposals for further improvement.